ElMassimo/better_settings/README.md

 end
 ```

+We use `Rails.root` in this example to obtain an absolute path to a plain YML file,
+but when using other Ruby frameworks you can use `File.expand_path` with `__dir__` instead.

+Also, we specified a `namespace` with the current environment.
+You can provide
+any value that corresponds to a key in the YAML file that you want to use.
+This allows to target different environments with the same file.

 #### 2. Create your settings

-Notice above we specified an absolute path to our settings file called `application.yml`.
-This is just a typical YAML file.
-Also notice above that we specified a namespace for our environment.
-A namespace is just an optional string that corresponds to a key in the YAML file.

-Using a namespace allows us to change our configuration depending on our environment:
+Now, create a YAML file that contains all the possible namespaces:

 ```yaml
 # config/application.yml